Ericsaliway0/EmbedKG_EGCN/README.md

 # EmbedKG: Graph Neural Network with Knowledge Graph Embeddings for Cancer Driver and miRNA Regulator Discovery

-This repository provides the code for our research project "Graph Neural Network with Knowledge Graph Embeddings for Cancer Driver and miRNA Regulator Discovery".
+This repository provides the implementation and source code for our research project, "Graph Neural Network with Knowledge Graph Embeddings for Cancer Driver and miRNA Regulator Discovery."

-This repository contains the code for our project,
-**"Graph Neural Network with Knowledge Graph Embeddings for Cancer Driver and miRNA Regulator Discovery,"**

 ![Alt text](images/kg_framework.png)